liebig/cron/README.md

 <a name="logonlyerrorjobstodatabase"></a>
 ### Log only error jobs to database

-By default Cron will only log error jobs (which not return null) to database.
-Maybe you want to log all run jobs to database by using the static **setLogOnlyErrorJobsToDatabase** function.
+By default Cron will log all jobs to database.
+Maybe sometimes you want to log only error jobs (which not return null) to database by using the static **setLogOnlyErrorJobsToDatabase** function.

 ```
 public static function setLogOnlyErrorJobsToDatabase($bool) {